lana1010/Terraform-Python/README.md

 4) Run Python script:
    python s3_operations.py <bucket_name> --upload <file_paths> --delete <object_keys> --describe,
    where <bucket_name> is your S3 bucket name,
-         <file_paths> is one or more absolute path to the files to be uploaded,
+         <file_paths> is one or more absolute paths to the files to be uploaded,
          <object_keys> is one or more object/file names to be removed from the S3 bucket.

 For example: